 becomes a challenge to beard the lion in her den;

 only for some, their cerements get in the way.

 This dance of death, so playful and curious,

-each sigh of pleasure soon becomes deathly serious.
+each sigh of pleasure becomes deathly serious.

 The woman's red dress flows like a gentle breeze,

-which can change in a wink into a stormy sight -
+Who can change in a wink into a stormy sight -

-who can transform into a vampire with a deadly bite.
+or transform into a vampire with a deadly bite.

 Death can be hidden in a Shakespeare scene or act,

 but can also be a mystic beauty with no lines or cues.